 How to Know Which Type of Carpet Is Right for You

-If you’re looking for a new carpet, consider which one is a better investment for you and your family.
+If you’re looking for a new carpet, consider whether low pile or high pile carpet is a better investment for you and your family.
 Do you want a comfortable carpet or a functional one?

 You should choose a low pile carpet if: